 Delamanid: Quinolones may enhance the QTc-prolonging effect of Delamanid.
-Management: Avoid concomitant use of delamanid and quinolone antibiotics if possible.
-If coadministration is considered to be unavoidable, frequent monitoring of electrocardiograms (ECGs) throughout the full delamanid treatment period should occur.
+Management: Avoid concomitant use if possible.
+If coadministration is unavoidable, frequent monitoring of electrocardiograms (ECGs) throughout the full delamanid treatment period should occur.
 Exceptions are discussed in separate monographs.
 Consider therapy modification

 Didanosine: Quinolones may decrease the serum concentration of Didanosine.
 Didanosine may decrease the serum concentration of Quinolones.
 Management: Administer oral quinolones at least 2 hours before or 6 hours after didanosine.
 Monitor for decreased therapeutic effects of quinolones, particularly if doses cannot be separated as recommended.
 This does not apply to unbuffered enteric coated didanosine.
 Consider therapy modification

 Heroin: Quinolones may enhance the adverse/toxic effect of Heroin.
 Monitor therapy

 Iron Salts: May decrease the serum concentration of Quinolones.
 Management: Give oral quinolones at least several hours before (4 h for moxi- and sparfloxacin, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome-, 3 h for gemi-, and 2 h for levo-, nor-, oflox-, pefloxacin, or nalidixic acid) oral iron salts Exceptions: Ferric Carboxymaltose; Ferric Gluconate; Ferric Hydroxide Polymaltose Complex; Ferric Pyrophosphate Citrate; Ferumoxytol; Iron Dextran Complex; Iron Isomaltoside; Iron Sucrose.
 Consider therapy modification

 Lactobacillus and Estriol: Antibiotics may diminish the therapeutic effect of Lactobacillus and Estriol.
 Monitor therapy

 Lanthanum: May decrease the serum concentration of Quinolones.
 Management: Administer oral quinolone antibiotics at least one hour before or four hours after lanthanum.
 Consider therapy modification

 Magnesium Salts: May decrease the serum concentration of Quinolones.
 Management: Administer oral quinolones several hours before (4 h for moxi/pe/spar-, 2 h for others) or after (8 h for moxi-, 6 h for cipro/dela-, 4 h for lome/pe-, 3 h for gemi-, and 2 h for levo-, nor-, or ofloxacin or nalidixic acid) oral magnesium salts.
 Consider therapy modification